-The State of Texas charges sales tax on all purchases made by individuals or entities within the state unless the entity making the purchase has a tax-exempt status.
-Texas State, as a governmental instrumentality of the State of Texas, claims federal tax-exempt tax status under Section 115 of the Internal Revenue Code.
-Although the university is generally exempt from paying Texas sales taxes, some purchases are not exempt and sales tax must be paid.
-Tax-exempt purchases, taxable purchases, and allowable payments or reimbursements of sales taxes are discussed below.
+The State of Texas (Texas) charges sales tax on all purchases made by individuals or entities unless the purchasing entity has state tax-exempt status.
+Texas State University (Texas State), as a state governmental entity, claims federal tax-exempt status under Section 115 of the Internal Revenue Code.
+Although the university is generally exempt from paying sales tax in Texas, some purchases are not exempt.
+Tax-exempt purchases, taxable purchases, and allowable sales tax payments and reimbursements are discussed below.

-When tax-exempt items are purchased for the university, the agent or employee is required to complete a Sales Tax Exemption Certificate.
-The agent or employee signing the document will be responsible for any questioned purchases under a State of Texas sales tax audit.
-The Texas Sales Tax Exemption Certificate may be downloaded from the Texas State Tax Specialist's webpage.
+When tax-exempt items are purchased for the university, the purchaser is required to complete an exemption certificate, available on the Office of Payroll and Tax Compliance’s Texas Sales & Use Tax webpage.
+The purchaser signing the document will be responsible for any transaction questions during a sales tax audit.

-State of Texas sales tax regulations consider certain purchases as taxable even when they are made by the university as a tax-exempt entity.
-A sales Tax Exemption Certificate may not be given to merchant for the following taxable purchases:
+Texas sales tax regulations consider certain purchases taxable even when they are made by a tax-exempt entity.
+An exemption certificate may not be given to a merchant for the following taxable purchases:

-State of Texas sales tax regulations specifically list meals as an example under “items of a personal nature.”
-Although no definition of items of a personal nature is given in the regulations, the regulations are clear that such purchases are taxable.
+Texas sales tax regulations specifically list meals as an example of items of a personal nature.
+Although no definition is provided for ‘items of a personal nature,’ the regulations are clear that such purchases are taxable.
 However, the university does not consider all meal purchases to be items of a personal nature.
-Business meals purchased directly by the university are not considered items of a personal nature and are therefore considered a tax-exempt purchase.
-Properly identifying whether a meal is an item of a personal nature or not is key to determining whether the meal should be taxable or tax-exempt.
+For example, business meals purchased directly by the university are not considered items of a personal nature and are, therefore, considered tax-exempt.
+Properly identifying whether a meal is an item of a personal nature is key to determining whether it is taxable or tax-exempt.
 To assist employees in making such determinations, the following guidance is provided.